 Note 5—See Fig. A5.19 and Fig. A5.20 for additional instrument placement information.

-8.3.5 FlowRateMeasurement Locations:
+8.3.5 Flow-Rate-Measurement Locations:

-8.3.5.1 General—The equipment for fuelrate measurements is not specified.
-Follow the guidelines in ASTM Research Report RR:D02-121811 for the accuracy and resolution of the flowratemeasurement system.
+8.3.5.1 General—The equipment for fuel-rate measurements is not specified.
+Follow the guidelines in ASTM Research Report RR:D02-121811 for the accuracy and resolution of the flow-rate-measurement system.